 Co-founders of Hopedealers Worldwide, Pete and Nadine Psareas, are no strangers to the heartache of heroin addiction.
-Their 26-year old son is a person in long term recovery and they understand the probability of a setback all too well.
+Their now 29-year old son is a person in long term recovery from opioid use disorder and they understand the probability of a setback all too well.
 Their son has struggled with a substance use disorder since he was 15.
 It led him to jail, to job loss, to alienation with his family.
 Over the years he has lost several close friends who have overdosed on heroin.
 Today he has been in recovery for several years but is conscious to the fact, he is still at risk for a setback.

 What started as a family’s desperate search for ways to support their son and the thousands of young people struggling with substance use disorder-well beyond medications and traditional counseling, proved to be the springboard to a new and innovative approach to reducing the risk of relapse.
 The goal is to create that high, the euphoria that some seek through heroin and other substances, through life-changing experiences, reconnection of relationships, a sense of belonging, travel, and volunteerism.
 With the help of a network of caring adults willing to do whatever it takes to help others stay off drugs and on the road to successful recovery, those with a substance use disorder can find a new joy in life, purpose, a feeling of self-worth and the empowering optimism to know they can beat addiction, feel like they belong, are part of something impactful, and can function successfully once again.